Skip to content

 dq_spec: data quality specification.

-Returns: a list of failed expectations.
+failed_expectations: dict of failed expectations.

 """

-expectations_results = validation_result["results"]
+expectations_results = results["results"]

 for result in expectations_results: